nylki/aframe-fit-texture-component/README.md

 </body>
 ```

-To avoid confusion, please note that it does not scale the texture, but modifies the entities `geometry` (width/height) to fit the texture perfectly.
+To avoid confusion, please note that it does not scale the texture, but modifies the entities `geometry` (width/height) to match the textures dimensions.

 #### NPM Installation